Aimar-Goni/AG_AIMedievalSim/README.md

         *   Added functionality to `BlockNode`, `UnblockNode`, and the `OnPathUpdated` delegate to handle dynamic changes.

             ![](https://raw.githubusercontent.com/Aimar-Goni/AG_AIMedievalSim/main/Images/image-12.png)
-            [FIG DESC: Figure 20.
+            [Figure 20.
 Image demonstrating the `AMS_MovementNodeMeshStarter`'s raycasting process during initialization.
 Green lines indicate successful floor detection for node placement, while red might indicate no suitable surface.
 (This is illustrative; actual debug may vary).]

             ![IMAGE: AG_AIMedievalSim - Debug lines showing an AI character's calculated A* path from the `PathfindingSubsystem` to a target.](https://raw.githubusercontent.com/Aimar-Goni/AG_AIMedievalSim/main/Images/image-14.png)
-            [FIG DESC: Figure 21.
+            [Figure 21.
 In-game screenshot with pathfinding debug visualization.
 The yellow sphere represents the A* path calculated by `UMS_PathfindingSubsystem` for an AI agent moving towards its target (red sphere).]

     *   **Techniques:** A* algorithm, grid generation, raycasting for obstacle detection.